James Goodale

+On November 13, 2025 Harper's Magazine inaugurated the James C. Goodale First Amendment Award.
+James Goodale personally presented the award to A.G.
+Sulzberger, publisher of the New York Times, in recognition of his leadership in defending the freedom of the press in an era of misinformation and polarization.

 Education and early career

 Goodale was born July 27, 1933, in Cambridge, Massachusetts.
 His mother, a college professor, was the daughter of the Shakespearean scholar Oscar James Campbell Jr. and he is the great grandson of Samuel Augustus Fuller.
 Goodale graduated from the Pomfret School and was an inductee in the Pomfret School Alumni Association’s Athletic Hall of Fame.
 He graduated Yale University in 1955, which he attended on the William Brinckerhoff Jackson Scholarship and where he was a member of Elihu a senior society.
 At Yale, he played on the baseball and hockey teams.
 In 2015 he was Recipient of the "George H.W.
 Bush '48 Lifetime of Leadership Award."
 He received his Juris Doctor from the University of Chicago Law School in 1958, which he attended on a National Honor Scholarship.

 From 1959 to 1963, he worked for the Wall Street law firm of Lord Day & Lord.
 That firm was also the long time outside counsel of The New York Times.
 During this time he also served for six years in the Army Reserve as a strategic and intelligence research analyst, which influenced his views on over classification and convinced him it was not a crime to publish classified information.